“Who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously.”

-When Jesus suffered he did not threaten them with suffering.
+When Jesus suffered, he did not threaten them with suffering.
 He would not make them suffer as well.
 He did not conjure up revenge.
 He did not look for an opportunity to put revenge into action.

-Jesus had the power to call vengeance down upon his enemies but he chose not to do so.
+Jesus had the power to call vengeance down upon his enemies, but he chose not to do so.
 He did not defend himself against personal wrongs.
 He was more concerned about the plan of God than about himself.

 God wants us to be more concerned about the plan of God for our lives than about ourselves.

 Jesus did not threaten his accusers with harm.
 He did not say, “I’ll get even.
-I’ll get the Father after you.”
+I’ll send the Father after you.”
 Christians are playing away from home.
 We forget that we are in a hostile world to Christ.
 We will not get a break from the umpire here.